Distributional value gradients for stochastic environments: Background on MMD

 \subsection{Empirical estimators of MMD}

-In practice, the expectations in Eq.~\ref{eq:mmd2_def_s4} cannot be computed exactly and must be approximated from samples.
+In practice, the expectations in Equation~\ref{eq:mmd2_def_s4} cannot be computed exactly and must be approximated from samples.
 Given two sets of $m$ samples $\{x_i\}_{i=1}^m \sim P$ and $\{y_i\}_{i=1}^m \sim Q$, one commonly used estimator is the \emph{biased} form \citep{JMLR:v13:gretton12a}:

 An alternative is the \emph{unbiased} estimator proposed in \citep{JMLR:v13:gretton12a}:

 The biased estimator given above is commonly preferred over the unbiased one in works involving MMD for distributional RL \citep{DBLP:journals/corr/abs-2007-12354,killingberg2023the}.